 - Indicates a variance between Year to Date (YTD) Budget and YTD Actual data outside the adopted materiality threshold.
+Indicates a variance between Year to Date (YTD) Budget and YTD

-Indicates a variance with a positive impact on the financial position.

-Indicates a variance with a negative impact on the financial position.
+Indicates a variance with a positive impact on the financial position. - Indicates a variance with a negative impact on the financial position.